 The programme aims to help trigger your memories and encourage you to share your experiences of trees and nature.

 Sessions usually last between 60-90 minutes.
 Activities highlight things of seasonal interest and may include exploring scented apothecary jars, feeling tree bark, looking at pine cones, bird nests and eggs.

 Our multi-visit woodland programme is aimed at vulnerable adult groups such as those recovering from addiction or mental health issues.
 It involves a range of activities in an informal, relaxed atmosphere.

-The programme can be adapted to meet the needs of your group, but activities could include learning ancient woodland management skills, fire lighting and creative, natural craft activities.
+The programme can be adapted to meet the interests and needs of your group, but activities could include:

 As part of the programmes participants can achieve the John Muir Award.